-

 Skin sensitivity testing is essential for:

-- Ensure regulatory compliance of cosmetic products and medical devices (ISO 10993-10, REACH, CLP).
+• Ensuring regulatory compliance of cosmetic products and medical devices (ISO 10993-10, REACH, CLP).

-- Reduce the use of animal testing through the integration of alternative in vitro tests validated by EURL ECVAM.
+• Reducing the use of animal testing through the integration of alternative in vitro tests validated by EURL ECVAM.

-Interpretation of results
+Interpretation of the results

-The results make it possible to determine:
+The results allow us to determine:

-- The level of risk of skin sensitization (low, moderate or high).
+• The level of risk of skin sensitization (low, moderate or high).

-- Necessary formulation revisions ( elimination of a sensitizing ingredient, adjustment of pH or preservative system).
+• Necessary formulation revisions ( elimination of a sensitizing ingredient, adjustment of pH or preservative system).

 Test reports include a detailed scientific interpretation in accordance with ISO standards and OECD recommendations.

-YesWeLab expertise
+YesWeLab's expertise

-For any specific request, contact our scientific team to define a protocol adapted to your products and your regulatory requirements.
+For any specific request, contact our scientific team to define a protocol adapted to your products and regulatory requirements.